project-koku/koku/README.md

         pipenv install --dev

-7. If dependency installation still fails, try using:

-        pipenv install --dev --sequential

-8. To activate the virtual environment run:
+7. To activate the virtual environment run:

         pipenv shell

-9. Install the pre-commit hooks for the repository:
+8. Install the pre-commit hooks for the repository:

         pre-commit install